enricosada/netcorecli-fsc/test/README.md

 ## How to run tests suite

+The test suite will:

+- test the current `dotnet new` templates with new packages (to avoid regression)
+- test some scenarios, using new packages

+All tests will copy templates from `dotnet new` or `test/testAssets` in a temp directory for each test (so each test is isolated)

+The test suiteuse a local package cache (not the global one) in `test/packages`.
+The package cache is shared by tests, but is cleaned up from this repo packages if the build script is used (so same package version can be reused for multiple runs).

 ### Using build script:

 From repo root, `build` will compile, package and run test.